-Throughput monitoring is used to detect

-CPU and network overloads by watching the packets leaving this resource.
-The mostly used monitoring mechanisms for throughput are leaky bucket and moving window mechanisms.
+Throughput monitoring is used to detect CPU and network overloads by watching the packets leaving this resource.
+The monitoring mechanisms that are mostly used for throughput are leaky bucket and moving window mechanisms.

 Leaky bucket throughput monitoring mechanisms are based on simple packet counters which are incremented by 1 every time a packet arrives and decremented by 1 in fixed time intervals.
 Another technique is the jumping window mechanism, in which the throughput is measured within a fixed time interval.
 The new time interval starts immediately at the end of the preceding time interval.

-In the moving window throughput monitoring mechanism the throughput (TPT) of a stream in a given time interval $\tau{TPT}$ is determined by the sum of the length of packets being transmitted for this stream in this interval devided by the length of time interval.
-For example, the interval $\tau{TPT}$ can be defined as the last second [t-I, t], where t is the current time.
+In the moving window throughput monitoring mechanism the throughput (TPT) of a stream in a given time interval τ{TPT} is determined by the sum of the length of packets being transmitted for this stream in this interval, devided by the time interval.
+For example, the interval τ{TPT} can be defined as the last second [t-1, t], where t is the current time.

-All types of throughput monitoring are suitable for constant bit-rate stream, in which case the expected throughput is a fixed value.
+All types of throughput monitoring are suitable for constant bit-rate stream, whereupon case the expected throughput is a fixed value.
 Throughput monitoring can also be used for multimedia streams with variable bit rates.
 When the monitored throughput falls below a minimum threshold, this indicates problems of previous resources.